 Costs related to the remount, production and delivery of the activity or its deliverables, including the costs of presentation and exhibition.
 Eligible items may include venue hire, lighting hire, set construction, manufacturing costs, recording fees, rehearsal space hire, props and audio-visual costs.

 Expenditure in this category should include salaries, fees and allowances for all key personnel, with separate components itemised in the budget notes.
 We support appropriate rates of pay for all people involved in your activity.
 Refer to the following websites for information on industry standard payment rates:

-If these standards do not apply to your activity then you must outline how reasonable rates have been calculated.
+If these standards do not apply to your activity, then you must outline how reasonable rates have been calculated.
 For long-term activities, it may be appropriate to pay artists a rate

 based on a yearly salary for a similar kind of work.
 If this is the case, you need to clearly explain the rationale for the pay rate in your budget notes.

-Any income received through sponsorship from corporate bodies or businesses.
+List any income received through sponsorship from corporate bodies or businesses.
 Income received through government sponsorship should be included in the relevant government income category.